Frontline (FRO) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the shipping company had gained 10.06% over the past month.
-This has outpaced the Transportation sector's gain of 2.22% and the S&P 500's gain of 2.35% in that time.
+Prior to today's trading, shares of the shipping company had gained 16.57% over the past month.
+This has outpaced the Transportation sector's loss of 0.59% and the S&P 500's loss of 0.27% in that time.

-Investors will be hoping for strength from Frontline as it approaches its next earnings release.
+Wall Street will be looking for positivity from Frontline as it approaches its next earnings report date.
 In that report, analysts expect Frontline to post earnings of $0.90 per share.
 This would mark year-over-year growth of 328.57%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $353.46 million, up 122.03% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $353.46 million, up 122.03% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Frontline.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Frontline should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.26% higher within the past month.
-Frontline is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 1.26% higher.
+Frontline currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Frontline is currently trading at a Forward P/E ratio of 6.15.
-For comparison, its industry has an average Forward P/E of 7.27, which means Frontline is trading at a discount to the group.
+In terms of valuation, Frontline is currently trading at a Forward P/E ratio of 6.28.
+Its industry sports an average Forward P/E of 7.36, so we one might conclude that Frontline is trading at a discount comparatively.

 To follow FRO in the coming trading sessions, be sure to utilize Zacks.com.